Table Of Contents

 How to (Properly) Set Up Your Beneficiary

-The whole purpose of the securing a key man life insurance policy is to satisfy the requirements for an SBA loan.
+The whole purpose of securing a key man life insurance policy is to satisfy the SBA loan insurance requirements.
 When naming the beneficiary, it is important you set up the policy to meet the lender conditions.

 However, under no circumstances should you name the lender as the policy beneficiary!